rustdesk/doc.rustdesk.com/content/self-host/client-configuration/_index.en.md

 ![](/docs/en/self-host/rustdesk-server-pro/console/images/console-home.png?v2)

 #### Set `API server`
 This is for `Pro` user only.
-When you can log in on web console, but fail to log in RustDesk client, it probably you have not set `API serer` correctly.
+When you can log in on web console, but fail to log in on RustDesk client, it probably you have not set `API serer` correctly.

 If your API server does not run on default `21114` port, please specify `API Server` explicitly. e.g. your API server runs on default https port, please specify `API Server` with `https://hbbs.example.com`.